Japan puts alerts to the highest level for the Sakurajima volcano after it erupted

 "We will put the people's lives first and do our utmost to assess the situation and respond to any emergency," Deputy Chief Cabinet Secretary Yoshihiko Isozaki told reporters.
 He called on residents in the area to pay close attention to the latest update from the local authorities to protect their lives.

-The agency said it has raised the eruption alert to the highest level of five and about 120 residents in two towns were advised to leave their homes.
+The agency said it has raised the eruption alert to the highest level of five and about 120 residents in two towns facing the volcano were advised to leave their homes.

 The agency warned of falling volcanic rocks in areas within 3 kilometers (1.8 miles) of the crater and possible flow of lava, ash and searing gas within 2 kilometers (1.2 miles).